mkorkmaz/redislabs-redisgraph-php/README.md

 ## RedisGraph-PHP Interface

-You can run any Redis Query command using these functions.
+You can run any RedisGraph Query command using these functions.

 ```php
 <?php